 Hard to sell the fact that we’ve got this real problem called climate change because you’re fudging it.

 5. We’ll face an energy crisis.

 We’re going to drive up the price of energy to household consumers by a factor of two or three times the level of inflation.

 The next source of energy is more expensive than the last.
 Unless we have some magical breakthrough that makes the next source cheaper

 — John Carnegie, NZ Business Energy Council (55:00)

-Its hard to get people out of a burning building if they are more concerned by the rain outside.
-The mechanism to get the sense of urgency across is a carbon price.
+It’s hard to get people out of a burning building if they are more concerned by the rain outside.
+The mechanism to get a sense of urgency across is a carbon price.
 That is the “magical breakthrough” that would make us value the right things.
 So let’s not imagine that we can meet future energy needs at a price that competes with subsidised oil, not even if it’s possible.
-Its a stupid and dangerous constraint to add.
+It’s a stupid and dangerous constraint to add.